The fusion of science and art is the heart of Denver Botanic Gardens.

 Thanks to Denver voters for supporting 2B!

 For the second time in our history, Denver Botanic Gardens was included in a package of general obligation bond proposals that were decided by the voters of Denver on Nov.
 7, 2017.
 We will now be able to complete our Master Development Plan with the new Center and the rehabilitation of the Boettcher Memorial Center.
-The Center will house six classrooms; four galleries; new herbaria for vascular plants, mushrooms and slime molds; laboratories and a new library.
+The Center will house six classrooms; four galleries; new herbaria for vascular plants, mushrooms and slime molds; laboratories; a new library and a coffee shop.
 A children’s zone will be added to the Boettcher Memorial Center.

 Denver Botanic Gardens announces two named donors whose contributions will help realize a 10-year Master Development Plan.
 Robert and Judi Newman and Ginny and John Freyer together have contributed the final amount of funds to make possible the construction of a new center for science, art and education.

 Here is a gallery of the Center's design renderings.
 Renderings by Davis Partnership Architects.